3 Difficulty levels

 A duck with a joystick is the boss of the new carnival stage

-Perhaps Konami was a little lazy with 8-bit developing by the time this game came out, since it’s riddled with slowdown and flicker.
+Perhaps Konami was a little lazy with 8-bit development by the time this game came out, since it’s riddled with slowdown and flicker.
 I can live with slowdown, but when the slowdown gets associated with poor programming decisions the gameplay suffers with boredom.
 Take the galactic dancer at the end of the circus stage, for instance.
 The thing is so slow that this single part seems to last forever.
 He goes about the screen four times before disappearing, testing the player’s patience as penguins arrive from the left in pairs.
 Seriously, why not have the dancer go back and forth once and be done with it?
 That part kills the flow of the game, especially if you slip there and die.
 I didn’t even die and it almost made me want to quit the sessions.

 Fortunately there are no more similar horridly boring parts for the rest of the game.
 Unfortunately, slowdown remains and flicker abounds more frequently than I’d like to admit.
 For me one of the most important differences from other ports is that in this one I needed to activate two speed-ups in order to make things playable, and even a third one inside the ice cave level due to slowdown (the water has no holding back effect here).
 This means Konami managed to make all characters even slower than they already were at default conditions.
 Vic Viper, Takosuke the Octopus, Pentaro the Penguin and Twin Bee preserve all of their original abilities, encompassing missiles, double/tailgun, laser/spread, options and shield types.
 As per tried-and-true Gradius tradition, acquiring upgrades is performed by taking power-up capsules and activating the corresponding slot in the weapon array with button A (not if you choose auto power-up though, in this case the game decides for you).
 When starting the credit you need to choose the character, the power-up scheme (auto/manual) and the difficulty.
-During the course of the game you can activate a maximum of three options.
+During the course of the game you can activate a maximum of three options (in the JPN version).

 Every now and then a capsule will serve as an instantaneous smart bomb (different color), but beware of the roulette item disguised as a regular capsule, which makes the weapon array go crazy and turns it into a slot machine.
 The last piece of the gameplay is the bell, a feature inherited from the Twin Bee franchise.
 Bells are sometimes released in the place of power-up capsules (not at regular intervals, sometimes they come spaced by only one capsule).
 Initially appearing in yellow, you can shoot them in order to get other colors with special powers.
 Yellow bells give cumulative score bonuses provided you don’t let any of them go by, starting in 500 and maxing out at 10.000 points.
 Unlike all other ports though, the value for yellow bells doesn't carry over to the next stage.
 Special powers from other bell colors include a smart bomb, three energy bars, growth + invincibility and a 1UP.
 Due to the lack of buttons in the controller, active bell powers (smart bomb and energy bars) are triggered with the firing input (button B).
 Since this version lacks score-based extends, the 1UP scheme is unique among all ports of Parodius Da!.